huggingface/llm.nvim/README.md

 When `api_token` is set, it will be passed as a header: `Authorization: Bearer <api_token>`.

+**llm-ls** will try to add the correct path to the url to get completions if it does not already end with said path.
+You can disable this behavior by setting `disable_url_path_completion` to true.

 #### Inference API

 ##### **backend = "huggingface"**